Introduction: Clean in Paradise — But Not Perfect

-How Hawaii’s Water Reaches Your Home
+1. How Hawaii’s Water Gets to Your Tap

 The Real Contaminants Found in Hawaii’s Tap Water